 Report as A3.
 Health Care Support Services chronic disease/care management services (such as peer counseling, health coaching and educational programs) that meet all of the following criteria:

-- Responds to an identified community need
+- Respond to an identified community need,

 We recommend not reporting as community benefit: